 After the grand nature of the previous room, this one is quiet and practical.
 The room is filled with stone shelves holding an assortment of items.
 At the back of the room is a swinging door that looks like it has seen a lot of use.
 Most of the objects here are components for refilling the various traps found around the level.
 A few canisters of poisonous substances are around, and the shades (being immune to their effects) have gotten sloppy at keeping the area clean.
-Anyone handling an object in this room has a 10% chance per item of exposing himself to a particularly nasty mixture of poisonous residue.
+Anyone handling an object in this room has a 10% chance per item of exposing himself to a particularly nasty mixture of poisonous residue (save or die).

 The room also contains various interestingly shaped bones from unusual humanoids that died on this level.
-Most of the gear from fallen adventurers is sold or given to the Orcusites elsewhere in the dungeon, but some items remain here (see "Treasure" below).
+Most of the gear from fallen adventurers is sold or given to the Orcusites elsewhere in the dungeon, but some items remain here (see Treasure, below).

 Everything (including the magic items) is clearly labeled, and apart from the poison, no traps or tricks are here.
 The shades honestly believe that no adventurer could ever breach this room.
 It brings to mind the backroom of a theater, a messy pile of props to allow the shades to put on their show.

-POISONOUS RESIDUE Type poison (contact); save Fortitude DC 18; frequency 1/ round for 2d6 rounds; effect 1d3 points of damage to a random physical attribute (determined when first exposed); cure 1 save.
-Treasure: The trap components could be sold for 4,500 gp to anyone with a keen interest in mechanics or poisons.
+Treasure: The trap components could be sold for 4500gp to anyone with a keen interest in mechanics or poisons.
 In a pile are 38 silver holy symbols (to 8 different gods), Vallis' personal scorecard.
-The jaw of some large creature could find a collector of such oddities, and may fetch up to 500 gp.
-There is also a pile of 300 gp worth of mundane gear (mostly containers, chains and rope) that the shades will eventually break down for scrap.
-Materials are here to reload the level's various traps, including spikes and 2 large low-quality rubies for the trap in Area 6B-9 A few curious items are also found here, including:
+The jaw of some large creature could find a collector of such oddities, and may fetch up to 500gp.
+There is also a pile of 300gp worth of mundane gear (mostly containers, chains and rope) that the shades will eventually break down for scrap.
+Materials are here to reload the level's various traps, including spikes and 2 large low-quality (10gp) rubies for the trap in Area 6B-9.

+A few curious items are also found here, including:

-\bullet A silver pendant of a dragon, which answers questions about dragons when asked in Elvish.
-It grants a +4 circumstance bonus to any Knowledge (arcana) checks regarding dragons.
+• A silver pendant of a dragon, which answers questions about dragons when asked by an elf.